-STAGE DISTANCE ROUNDS POSITION DESCRIPTION

-appears or command to fire is given, move to cover and fire two (2) rounds from the left side standing barricade position, move to the left side kneeling barricade and fire an additional

-two (2) rounds, in twenty (20) seconds.
+STAGE DISTANCE ROUNDS POSITION DESCRIPTION one (1) to the left of the barricade.
+When the threat appears or command to fire is given, move to cover and fire two (2) rounds from the left side standing barricade position, move to the left side kneeling barricade and fire an additional two (2) rounds, in twenty (20) seconds.